Kabaddi Rules Explained: How the Game Works

 On this page5

 Kabaddi looks chaotic at first glance: one player charging into a crowd, everyone lunging, a whistle, a scramble.
 Underneath it is a tightly structured contact sport that rewards nerve and lung capacity as much as strength.
-The Pro Kabaddi League turned it into prime-time entertainment across India, so it helps to know exactly what you are watching.
+The Pro Kabaddi League turned it into prime-time entertainment across India, and the sport now ranks among the most popular sports in India, so it helps to know exactly what you are watching.

 The basic setup